Cyfrin/safe-hash-rs/README.md

 # Security practices for using `safe-hash`

 1. **Use a separate device for running this script**, totally different from what you use to send/sign your Safe{Wallet} transactions.
 This is to add some resilience in case your main device is compromised.
-   1. For extra security, run this inside a docker container or a secure operating system like Tails or Qubes OS.
+   1. For extra security, run this inside a docker container or a secure operating system like Tails or Qubes OS. **This project includes Podman/Docker support for enhanced security isolation.**
 2. **Manually verify what you expect, and then compare to what you get**.
 This tool shows you what you get from you wallet based on your input, you should compare it to what you expect to get
 3. **Understand the parameters you're signing**.
 This tool is useless if you don't know how to read the output!
 To get familiar, you can play the [wise-signer](https://wise-signer.cyfrin.io/) game to learn how calldata should be interpreted (with this tool too).
 4. **Read/watch these resources**: